ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/scaling-out/replication/replication-and-embedded-instance.markdown

 To replicate from Embedded instance to another HTTP-enabled server instance you need to:

-- enable `Replication` bundle on a database e.g. you can create new database with following code:
+- enable `Replication` bundle on a database e.g. you can create new database with the following code:

 {CODE from_embedded_server_1@Server\ScalingOut\Replication\FromEmbeddedServer.cs /}

-- setup a replication by creating `ReplicationDestinations` document with appropriate settings.
+- setup a replication by creating the `ReplicationDestinations` document with appropriate settings.

 {CODE from_embedded_server_2@Server\ScalingOut\Replication\FromEmbeddedServer.cs /}

 ## Replicating **to** Embedded instance

-Replication requires HTTP endpoints on destination server to be running, but by default, when Embedded instance is used, internal HTTP-server is disabled.
+Replication requires HTTP endpoints on destination server to be running, yet, by default, when  an Embedded instance is used, internal HTTP-server is disabled.
 To turn it on initialize `EmbeddableDocumentStore` with `UseEmbeddedHttpServer` set to `true` (you can read more [here](../../../server/installation/embedded)).

 {CODE from_embedded_server_3@Server\ScalingOut\Replication\FromEmbeddedServer.cs /}

-And now you can replicate to the embedded instance, not just from it.
+Now you can replicate to an embedded instance, not just from it.

 ## Related articles